Posted on February 17, 2012 at 10:01 am

 As for Wiesel and Borchardt, they answered questions about differences in the text of the new edition by saying they were not significant enough to justify raising questions.
 The next day, Wiesel’s wife Marion, the translator of the new edition of Night, said in an interview that among the changes was a reference to the age of the book’s narrator when he arrives in 1944 at Birkenau, the entry point for Auschwitz.

 “At no point did this change the meaning and the fact of anything in the book,” Marion Wiesel said.
 She explained it this way: The narrator tells a fellow prisoner that he is “not quite 15.”
 But the scene takes place in Spring 1944.
 Mr. Wiesel, born on Sept.
 30, 1928, would have already been 15, going on 16.
 So in the new edition, she changed it to “15.”
 Whaaaa?
-She changed the age as it was written in the Yiddish to fit Elie Wiesel, who was fifteen and a half at that time and would not have written “not quite 15.”
-What is written in the Yiddish original, Un di velt hot geshvign, we also find in the original Night.
-I will add that if your birthday is still four months away, you don’t say you are “not quite” your next age, especially when you are young.
-Marion tried to joke it away, telling reporters “I kidded Elie and told him, ‘I don’t think you can add.’”
+She changed the age of Eliezer as it was written in the Yiddish book to fit Elie Wiesel, who was fifteen and a half at that time.
+What is written in the Yiddish original, Un di velt hot geshvign, we also find in the original Night, so that can only be called unethical.
+Marion tried to joke it away, telling reporters “I kidded Elie and told him, ‘I don’t think you can add.'”

 But that particular change, rather than insignificant, was one of the major reasons that a new translation was undertaken.
 There are other quite significant changes in the new edition that will be enumerated in this article.
 When you learn what they are, you can decide for yourself if you think they are insignificant.